Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 - Develop action to achieve the set goals

-- Boosts time and budget
+- Boosts time and budget efficiency

-- Identify issues and resolve
+- Identifies issues early and provides a framework to resolve them

 - Maintains team morale